gskielian/Shell-Scripting/README.md

 Shell-Scripting
 ===============

+Gotta learn the shell.

+The shell is ubiquitous, essential for a anything with computers.
+Git, AWS

-Index of Topics:
+###Index of Topics:

-Scripting Langage:
+Scripting Langauges:

 1. BASH
 2. Perl